-Fellows are given a set clinic day on a weekly basis with an attending physician.
-Fellows are responsible for independent evaluation and formulation of a differential diagnosis and treatment plan.
+Fellows are paired with a faculty member to attend outpatient clinic.
+In clinic, fellows see the patients and independently generate a differential diagnosis and treatment plan.
 These are reviewed and approved by faculty.
-The fellow is expected to effectively communicate these findings to patients/families and arrange appropriate testing and follow-up.
-Fellows are encouraged and expected to arrange follow-up with their continuity patients during these clinic times.
-Fellows are then expected to dictate the salient points of these ambulatory visits for dissemination to the appropriate referring physicians and staff.
-Fellows are always supervised by attending cardiologists.
+Fellows are expected to effectively communicate these findings to patients/families and arrange appropriate testing and follow-up.
+Fellows generate clinical notes of these ambulatory visits, which are approved by faculty and sent to referring physicians and staff.
+Fellows are always supervised by attending cardiologists in clinic.

 The outpatient experience is designed to provide continuity of care between the inpatient and outpatient services.
-Many of the inpatients who are new to Pediatric Cardiology and seen by the fellow on the inpatient service will be followed by the fellow in the outpatient clinic to maximize his or her continuity experience with their patients.
+Many of the inpatients who are new to pediatric cardiology and seen by the fellow on the inpatient service will be followed by the fellow in the outpatient setting.

-The fellow will have a panel of patients for whom they assume the primary responsibility in conjunction with appropriate support/supervision by a designated pediatric cardiology attending of record.
+Fellows maintain a panel of patients for whom they assume the primary responsibility, in conjunction with appropriate supervision by the pediatric cardiology attending of record.

-Under the guidance of Dr Watanabe, fellows have the opportunity to get involved in basic science research projects.
-Additional research resources are available through the Clinical and Translational Science Collaborative at Case Western Reserve School of Medicine.
+Fellows have the opportunity to get involved in basic science research projects, with research resources available through the Clinical and Translational Science Collaborative at Case Western Reserve University School of Medicine.

-The Samuel J. Horwitz, MD Pediatric Learning Center (PLC) is a clinically oriented library focused on Pediatrics and geared to support resident and fellow education as well as assist in continued learning for all Rainbow faculty and staff.
+The Samuel J. Horwitz, MD Pediatric Learning Center (PLC) is oriented to support resident and fellow education, as well as to assist in continued learning for all UH Rainbow faculty and staff.

-The facility houses a printed reference collection, a number of computer-equipped work stations, and provides access to printing, scanning, and photocopy equipment.
+The facility houses a printed reference collection, a number of electronic work stations, and provides access to printing, scanning and photocopy equipment.